LennardKittner/Steam2Discord/README.md

 **Why is nothing happening?**
 Try running the application again, and if you are using your own Discord application, check the Client ID.
 Currently, a typo in the Client ID can't be detected.

+**Why is the is there no image in Discord?**
+If you are using the default Client ID it is likely that there is no image registered for that game.
+Discord applications can only have at most 300 images.
+To add more images, see the steps above.

+If you are using another Client ID please wait a bit.
+Discord sometimes takes some time until the image is visible.
+If the image is still not showing, please check the name of the image.